 print(result)

-Every time you change one of these values, Weave creates and tracks a new version JokerModel.
-This allows you to associate trace data with your code changes and can help you determine which configurations work best for your use case.
+Every time you change one of these values, Weave creates and tracks a new version of JokerModel.
+This lets you associate trace data with your code changes and can help you determine which configurations work best for your use case.

-Anthropic provides a tools interface that allows Claude to request function calls.
+Anthropic provides a tools interface that lets Claude request function calls.
 Weave automatically tracks tool definitions, tool use requests, and tool results throughout the conversation.

 The following truncated examples demonstrate an Anthropic tool configuration: